-§310.13 Safeguarding personal information.
+§ 310.13 Safeguarding personal information.

 (a) General responsibilities.
-Establish appropriate administrative, technical and physical safeguards to ensure the records in each system of records are protected from unauthorized access, alteration, or disclosure and their confidentiality is preserved and protected.
+DoD Components shall establish appropriate administrative, technical and physical safeguards to ensure that the records in each system of records are protected from unauthorized access, alteration, or disclosure and that their confidentiality is preserved and protected.
 Records shall be protected against reasonably anticipated threats or hazards that could result in substantial harm, embarrassment, inconvenience, or unfairness to any individual about whom information is kept.